- Prayer and Worship

 - About USCCB

-July 18-22, 2018 - The Annual Tekakwitha Conference will be held at the Greater Tacoma Convention and Trade Center in Tacoma, WA.
+July 15-19, 2020 - The 81st Annual Tekakwitha Conference will be held in Raleigh, NC.
 Check back for more information.

 Easter/April 2017 - This edition included a special Easter season greeting from Fr.
 Michael Carson and the importance of how the Native American Community carries out Christ's two-fold mission especially during this time of year.